-Dementia is a prevalent chronic condition in older adults expected to affect 14 million in the United States by 2050.
-42 About 25% of the general population age 55 or older have a family history of dementia in a first degree relative, only a few hundred families with Mendelian forms of Alzheimer's disease have been reported.
-43 Genetic testing for any individual genetic variation has poor predictive power for dementia and is not recommended in clinical practice.
-43, 44 While there are specific genes that may be tested such as APOE, APP, PSEN1, PSEN2 and others, the diagnosis of Alzheimer's disease (AD) is clinical diagnosis of exclusion.
+Dementia is a prevalent chronic condition in older adults expected to affect 14 million in the United States by 2050.51 About 25% of the general population age 55 or older have a family history of dementia in a first-degree relative, only a few hundred families with Mendelian forms of Alzheimer's disease have been reported.52 Genetic testing for any individual genetic variation has poor predictive power for dementia and is not recommended in clinical practice.^{52, 53} While there are specific genes that may be tested such as APOE, APP, PSEN1, PSEN2 and others, the diagnosis of Alzheimer's disease (AD) is clinical diagnosis of exclusion.
 However, the likelihood of a meaningful pathogenic variant rises if there are two or more affected first-degree relatives with early-onset dementia (diagnosed at less than 65 years of age).
 Only 2%-10% of those with AD have early-onset disease, and pathogenic variants are found in only 30%-50% of those individuals.
-While genetic testing may be diagnostic in symptomatic individuals with familial forms of Alzheimer's dementia, with dominantly inherited dementias (such as Huntington disease), and frontotemporal dementia (FTD), such testing carries ethical risks and potential individual and family harms as well. ^{45, 46} While early detection offers potential benefits including diagnostic closure, family planning, and opportunities for advance care planning, the potential harms may include adverse psychological responses, confusion provoked by genetic variants of unknown significance and variable penetrance, and vulnerability to discrimination.
-There are specialized centers that are pursuing specific protocols to explore predictive genetic testing for inherited Alzheimer's disease and FTD further,47 but such testing is not in standard use.
+While genetic testing may be diagnostic in symptomatic individuals with familial forms of Alzheimer's dementia, with dominantly inherited dementias (such as Huntington disease), and frontotemporal dementia (FTD), such testing carries ethical risks and potential individual and family harms as well.^{54, 55} While early detection offers potential benefits including diagnostic closure, family planning, and opportunities for advance care planning, the potential harms may include adverse psychological responses, confusion provoked by genetic variants of unknown significance and variable penetrance, and vulnerability to discrimination.
+There are specialized centers that are pursuing specific protocols to further explore predictive genetic testing for inherited AD and FTD,56 but such testing is not in standard use.

 Amyotrophic lateral sclerosis (ALS) is a progressive disorder characterized by the selective degeneration of corticospinal and spinal motor neurons, resulting in progressive paralysis of the four limbs, the bulbar region, and the respiratory system, leading to death within an average of 3-5 years after disease onset.
-The incidence is estimated between 1.6 and 4/100.000 personyears, with the onset generally between age 45 and 65 years.
-Familial forms account for approximately 10% of ALS cases with at least 25 genes having now been reproducibly implicated in familial ALS, sporadic ALS, or both (add Brown RH, 28700839).48 The genetics of ALS is complex due to genetic diversity, allelic heterogeneity, genetic pleiotropy, variable penetrance, genetic discordance and oligogenic etiology.27 An ad hoc group of authors and selected panelists developed evidence-based consensus guidelines for ALS genetic testing and recommended that all patients with ALS should be offered genetic testing with an ALS gene panel that includes at minimum C9ORF72, SOD1, FUS, TARDBP, genes strongly associated with ALS by ClinGen and any gene for which FDA approves a targeted therapy.
-49-51 Even though the FDA has approved antisense oligonucleotide therapy through accelerated approval, it is still being explored through confirmatory phase 3 trial for individuals with SOD1 ALS.52 Thus far such treatment has not improved clinical endpoints and has been associated with adverse events.37 Overall, ALS and FTD are conditions considered to belong to the same spectrum, and the hexanucleotide repeat expansion in C9ORF72 explains approximately 40% of familial ALS cases, 25% of familial FTD disease, and 5%-8% of apparently sporadic cases.
-The utility of presymptomatic genetic testing and counseling, however, is limited due to the unpredictability of the clinical phenotype and lack of clinical utility.^{48, 53}
+Incidence is estimated between 1.6 and 4/100,000 person-years, with the onset generally between age 45 and 65 years.
+Familial forms account for approximately 10% of ALS cases with at least 25 genes having now been reproducibly implicated in familial ALS, sporadic ALS, or both.^{57, 58} The genetics of ALS is complex due to genetic diversity, allelic heterogeneity, genetic pleiotropy, variable penetrance, genetic discordance and oligogenic etiology.45 An ad hoc group of authors and selected panelists developed evidence-based consensus guidelines for ALS genetic testing and recommended that all patients with ALS should be offered genetic testing with an ALS gene panel that includes at minimum C9ORF72, SOD1, FUS, TARDBP, genes strongly associated with ALS by ClinGen and any gene for which FDA approves a targeted therapy.59-61 Even though the FDA has approved antisense oligonucleotide therapy through accelerated approval, it is still being explored through confirmatory phase 3 trial for individuals with SOD1 ALS.62 Thus far such treatment has not improved clinical endpoints and has been associated with adverse events.63 Overall, ALS and FTD are conditions considered to belong to the same spectrum, and the hexanucleotide repeat expansion in C9ORF72 explains approximately 40% of familial ALS cases, 25% of familial FTD disease, and 5%-8% of apparently sporadic cases.
+The utility of presymptomatic genetic testing and counseling, however, is limited due to the unpredictability of the clinical phenotype and lack of clinical utility.^{58, 64}

-Table 1.
-Summary of major categories of inherited neurological conditions 31-41
+Table 2.
+Summary of major categories of inherited neurological conditions 57, 63, 65-73